gkichaev/PAINTOR_V3.0/README.md

 # PAINTOR
 Probabilistic Annotation INtegraTOR

+## UPDATE 01/10/18
+Announcing PAINTOR v3.1!
+1. The new version updates the "fastPAINTOR" inference scheme to use an efficient Gibbs sampling algorithm to sample directly from the posterior.
+Specify with the `-mcmc` flag.
+2. The prior effect size variance is estimated directly from the data rather than being fixed apriori
+* 		a.
+Accomodates variability in effect sizes across fine-mapping regions.
+*       b.
+We use truncated SVD to estimate N*h2g for each locus.
+Use `-prop_ld` flag to modify the proportion of the LD spectrum to keep (default = 0.95).
+*       b.
+3. Fixes bug in NLopt package that would result in "Optimization Errors" being thrown
+4. More logging of relevant output.

 ## UPDATE 01/07/17
 Announcing PAINTOR v3.0!
 The new version has enhancements that improve computational effiency, statistical robustness, as well as having expanded functionality to leverage multiple traits.
 In adddition, we have developed a visualiziation tool, [PAINTOR-CANVIS](https://github.com/gkichaev/PAINTOR_V3.0/tree/master/CANVIS), to produce publication-ready plots for the output of PAINTOR as seen below.

 For legacy purposes, we leave available [PAINTOR 2.1](https://github.com/gkichaev/PAINTOR_V2.1), though we recommend using this latest version for most accurate results.